AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/index.md

 <InlineAlert variant="info" slots="text"/>

 At WWDC23, Apple announced several new privacy features impacting applications and SDKs.
-The announcement included an upcoming requirement for developers to provide the reason for using certain APIs — including APIs currently used by the AEP Mobile SDK — in the privacy manifest.
+The announcement included an upcoming requirement for developers to provide the reason for using certain APIs — including APIs currently used by the Adobe Experience Platform Mobile SDK — in the privacy manifest.
 Apple plans to start enforcing this requirement in the spring of 2024.
 Adobe is currently working with Apple to better understand the impact of this change.
-We anticipate that we will be able to provide further information regarding how this change will impact iOS applications that use the AEP Mobile SDK in the coming months.
+We anticipate that we will be able to provide further information regarding how this change will impact iOS applications that use the Experience Platform Mobile SDK in the coming months.

 <InlineAlert variant="info" slots="text"/>